aws-samples/eks-workshop/content/intermediate/265_spinnaker_eks/configure_artifact.md

 * **Configure persistentStorage**

-Open the `SpinnakerService` manifest located at deploy/spinnaker/basic/spinnakerservice.yml, then add the below section under `spec.spinnakerConfig.config`.
+Open the `SpinnakerService` manifest located at `deploy/spinnaker/basic/spinnakerservice.yml`, then update the section `spec.spinnakerConfig.config` as below.

 {{< output >}}
   persistentStorage: